Country Report for Iraq

 In Iraqi Kurdistan, the Family Violence Law 2011 law defines domestic violence as “any abusive, coercive, forceful or threatening act or word, on basis of gender, that brings harm physically, sexually and psychologically and negatively affects the rights or freedom of an individual related to the family by marriage, law and kinship” (art.
 1, unofficial translation).
 While this would appear to prohibit only gender-based violence, the following article includes in the list of types of violence “beating family members and children using any excuse” and “humiliation, insult, the use of swear words by parents, treating a member with inferiority, bringing harm, putting psychological pressure on them, violating the rights, and acting duress in marital cohabitation” (art.
 2(12) and (13)).
 It appears that the law is not interpreted as prohibiting all corporal punishment in childrearing (unconfirmed).

 According to the Government’s report to the UPR in 2014, Iraq is drafting a law on children “in the centre and regional areas in line with its international obligations”, and consultations on the draft have been carried out.
 In January 2015, the Cabinet approved a draft domestic abuse law which reportedly addresses violence against women and children: we do not know if prohibition of corporal punishment is included in the draft.
+The Government reported in 2019 that a Bill on Domestic Violence was before the Council of Representatives, and a draft law on the rights of the child was being prepared.
 A draft law on domestic violence relevant to central and southern Iraq is also under discussion.